 Then down to your toes, insole warmers are just like hand or toe warmers, but they’re longer and shaped like a shoe insole and heat up the whole bottom of your foot.
 A trick for toe warmers is to put them on top of your toes instead of under to better heat them up.
 Hand warmers help keep your fingers nice and toasty too.
 They’re great for cold hikes, especially if you’re taking your gloves off to take photos.
 And for all warmers like this, they take time to warm up, so it’s better to start using them before you need them instead of when you’re desperate for them.

-Finally your traction devices go on the bottom of your shoes.
+Finally, your traction devices go on the bottom of your shoes.
 These can be snowshoes if you’re in deep and fluffy snow, or microspikes or crampons if you’re on hard, packed snow or ice.
 Sometimes you’ll have to carry both!
 The spikes on microspikes give you more traction and help you to not slip and slide while the surface area of snowshoes keeps you above the snow so you’re not wading through deep snow.

 Sit pads and blankets

-Another couple of tips are to pack a closed cell foam pad to sit on in the cold and the snow or to bring along a nice synthetic or down blanket to cuddle up with if you’re going to hang out and relax for a bit on your hike.
+Another couple of tips are to pack a closed-cell foam pad to sit on in the cold and the snow or to bring along a nice synthetic or down blanket to cuddle up with if you’re going to hang out and relax for a bit on your hike.

 If you’re new to winter sports, it’s good to educate yourself on avalanches and avalanche risk.
-There are apps which can tell you the ground slope of the area you’ll be in and you can use that as well as weather forecast and recent weather to figure out your avalanche risk.
+There are apps that can tell you the ground slope of the area you’ll be in and you can use that as well as weather forecast and recent weather to figure out your avalanche risk.
 Knowing the avalanche forecast can literally save your life, so taking a basic Intro to Avalanche course is a good idea.
 All that being said, you can do any winter recreation during a bad forecast as long as you’re not in an avalanche area or snow.
 Or if a hike goes into a dangerous area, there’s no reason you need to do the whole hike.
 If the beginning is in a flat and safe area, just do that part and turn around before it gets steep.

 Your Winter Packing List:

-Pack-Your pack for the winter may need to be larger than your summer pack-gear you need in the winter adds space, weight, and bulk, so be sure you have enough room in it!
+Pack: Your pack for the winter may need to be larger than your summer pack—gear you need in the winter adds space, weight, and bulk, so be sure you have enough room in it!

-Waterproof pack cover-Some packs come with a built in one but if yours doesn’t, you can get an after-market one.
+Waterproof pack cover: Some packs come with a built-in one but if yours doesn’t, you can get an after-market one.